spinningtopsofdoom/navigating-clojurescript-fire-swamp/clojure_west/externs/01-externs.md

 !SLIDE

-## Opns up the JavaScript ecosystem
+## Opens up the JavaScript ecosystem
 ### Selectively use library features with

 - ClojureScript externs inference